ValkyrieStudios/mongo/README.md

 }

-const instance = new Mongo();
+const instance = new MyMongo();
 export default instance;
 ```

 ###### Options
 The following is the list of options available for configuration as well as their defaults.
-Most of these options have sensible defaults and as such only a handful are truly required.
+Most of these options have sensible defaults and as such, only a handful are truly required.

 | Option | Meaning | Required | Default |
 |--------|----------|---------|---------|